-The Pebble Beach Resorts, located between Monterey and Carmel in California, are world-renowned and features four acclaimed Monterey golf courses: Pebble Beach Golf Links, Spyglass Hill Golf Course, The Links at Spanish Bay and Del Monte Golf Course.
+The Pebble Beach Resorts, located between Monterey and Carmel in California, are world-renowned and feature four acclaimed Monterey golf courses: Pebble Beach Golf Links, Spyglass Hill Golf Course, The Links at Spanish Bay, and Del Monte Golf Course.
 As well as three popular resorts including The Lodge and Casa Palmero at Pebble Beach, and The Inn at Spanish Bay.

 Where land and sea meet best in American golf.
 With holes 4 through 10, plus the 17th and 18th perched directly above the Pacific ocean, you are guaranteed to enjoy the round of a lifetime at Pebble Beach Golf Links.
 Host of the US Open six times, as well the PGA Championship, the annual AT&T Pebble Beach Pro-Am, and the 2023 US Women’s Open, you can see why this is the most famous golf course on the resort and rated number 1 for public golf in the country.

 “Pebble is a piece of sacred ground.
 They say it’s the greatest meeting of land and water in the world.
 This course was heaven designed—just the way it fits on the land.” – Johnny Miller

 This incredible 18 hole Links golf course designed by Robert Trent Jones, Sr has been known to be one of the toughest tests of golf on the Peninsula.
 With a par-72 and 6,953 yards of fantastic terrain, golfer’s can play the first 5 holes along the coastal dunes surrounded by nothing but natural beauty and breath-taking views.
 Spyglass Hill is exposed to the breezy coastline, making finding the narrow green an excellent challenge for everyone playing.